- Osome Blog HK

 Here’s why you should avoid evading tax

 As a business owner, finding ways to lower your tax is understandable.
-It helps reduce your assessable taxable income, and therefore allows you to maximize your profits.
+It helps reduce your assessable taxable income, and therefore allows you to maximise your profits.
 It is a good practice to reduce your tax obligation, but at what expense?

 While tax avoidance can knowledgeably relieve you from making huge tax payments, tax evasion can potentially land you in jail.